The Role of Allyship in Healthcare and Nursing

 3. Understands the continuing role of nurses as allies and advocates within healthcare

-If you missed our virtual event on allyship, hosted by the experts, you can watch it here!
-Otherwise, let’s get started.
+If you missed our virtual event on allyship, hosted by the experts, you can watch it below!
+Otherwise, let’s get started on our recap!

 Allyship in Healthcare